gabe-ochoa/aws-kinesis-tools/Readme.md

 Outputs:
 - Firehose AWS ARN

+Known Issues:
+- Compression format is currently not set

 ### Create a Lambda function to pull from a Kinesis Stream and send to a Firehose Delivery Stream
 This will create a Lambda Function that reads records from a Kinesis Stream and then sends them to a Firehose Delivery Stream.